Downtown Jersey City Waterfront during a beautiful sunset

 Step 5: Considering Present Value

 Let us now consider the present value or the time value of money.
 First, we will apply the current value to the results generated in Step 4.
-Click here to Compare (Old) Mortgage To (New) Mortgage Using Present Value.
+Click here to Compare the (Old) Mortgage To the (New) Mortgage Using Present Value.
 The default balances for the new and old loans are $100,000 and $102,000.
 The default "Mortgage Terms" for both loans is 30 years.
 The default rate for the new loan is 2.125%, and the default rate for the old one is 2.250%.

 In determining a discount rate, we assume a flat yield curve.
 It would be much too complex to construct a yield curve using current treasury prices by applying a process called cubic splining and then subsequently discounting the difference in the cash flows between the two mortgages using the various rates along the curve to coincide with different cash flows.
 Therefore, it is deemed sufficient for consumers to assume a flat yield curve.